hyosung11/Launch-School/Courses/journal.md

 12:17 Finishing up the solution notes to Practice Problem 14.
 Now on to 15.
 Do I want a low level of white noise or is the chirp of cicadas and the breeze in the trees sufficient?
 Let's just keep studying for now as is.

 12:45 Finished Practice Problem 15, but needed to look at the solution.

+13:09 Practiced Practice Problem 16 with help from the solution.
+Easy way: `Object.fromEntries()`.